Holding company in Dubai · Assets and subsidiaries

 02

-The UAE has double-taxation treaties with over 140 countries, including Spain and most of Latin America.
+UAE has DTTs with over 140 countries, including Spain (2006) and most of Latin America.
+No withholding on dividends paid abroad.

 03